Optical excitation of ultra-relativistic partially stripped ions: Simulations of optical excitation

+where $S_m^i\equiv S_m(\vec{r},\vec{p},\vec{k},t_i)$.
+The corresponding emitted photon is not stored in the event record {as it goes along the laser pulse, and therefore does not reach a detector}.
 If the excited ion is not deexcited by the stimulated emission within its lifetime $\tau$, it undergoes the spontaneous emission.
-In such a case, the frequency $\omega_1$ as well as the polar $\theta_1$ and azimuthal $\phi_1$ angles of the emitted photon are generated in the ion reference frame (IRF), and then they are Lorentz-transformed to the LAB frame.
+In such a case, the frequency $\omega_1$ as well as the polar $\theta_1$ and azimuthal $\phi_1$ angles of the emitted photon are generated in the ion reference frame (IRF), and then they are Lorentz-transformed to the LF.
 The photon frequency is generated from the Lorentzian distribution, as given in Equation~\ref{eq:sigabs2}, while the emission angles are generated according to the angular distribution of fluorescence corresponding to a given atomic transition.
-For such a photon, its LAB-frame four-momentum and space-time coordinates of the spontaneous emission are stored in the event record.
+For such a photon, its LF four-momentum and space-time coordinates of the spontaneous emission are stored in the event record.

 After the stimulated or spontaneous emission, the ion returns to its atomic ground state and is ready for absorption of another photon.
 The whole above procedure is repeated for each macroparticle $m = 1,\ldots, M$ at a given time $t_i$ and is done for all time steps $\Delta t_i, i = 1,\ldots,I$.
 The number of the spontaneously emitted photons from the PSI bunch is